-If there’s one feeling every human has in common, it will be the feeling of not being in contact with oneself.
+If there’s one feeling every human has experienced at some point, it will be the feeling of not being in contact with themself.

-Every individual at one point or the other feels they are either not in place, in the right place or both.
-This feeling is what cause loneliness –a feeling of lack of connection with one’s environment.
+Every individual at one point or the other feels they are either not in place, in the right place, or both.
+This feeling is what causes loneliness— a feeling of lack of connection with one’s environment.

 We all were created differently.
 This truth alone suggests to us that we are to function in different capacities.
 Coming in contact with yourself, therefore, is finding this capacity or space at which you were created to function best, and functioning there –not even ‘just staying around,’ because that creates greater frustration.

 But how can one come in contact with themselves?
 How can one find where they fit in?
 This article highlights keys that have worked for years.
 It is a step-by-step journey.

 How To Come In Contact With Yourself And Find Where You Fit

 This is a jump-starting step in coming in contact with yourself.
 As much as we were created differently, we have similarities in our functioning.
 Your space in life is not an alien space.
 Someone somewhere has similar functioning as yours, and although not exactly, your functioning in life will overlap with someone’s — or better, some people’s.